jackdewinter/pymarkdown/newdocs/src/plugins/rule_md025.md

 ### Differences From MarkdownLint Rule

-The difference between this rule and the original rule is that the original rule specified a regular expression used to look for the specific element within a raw Front-Matter element.
-By default, this was `"^\s*"?title"?\s*[:=]"`.
-To support simplicity, this rule simply looks for the value of the Front-Matter key `title` by default.
+Unlike the original MarkdownLint rule, which used a regular expression to identify title fields in Front-Matter, this rule simply looks for the value of the Front-Matter key `title` by default.